Step by step advice leading up to, during and after your telephone assessment

 You need to send any medical evidence or other information you might already have, such as reports, care or treatment plans about you from GPs, hospital doctors, specialist nurses, community psychiatric nurses, occupational therapists, physiotherapists, social workers, support workers, learning disability support team, counsellors or carers.

-Things the Health Assessment Advisory Service would like to see, if you already have them include:
+Things Capita would like to see, if you already have them include:

-Things the Health Assessment Advisory Service don’t need to see include general information about your medical conditions that are not about you personally such as:
+Things Capita doesn't need to see include general information about your medical conditions that are not about you personally such as:

 • your current prescription list